AltcoinCoop/vcoin-project.github.io/social/school/index.md

           <p>So here we are, five months away from MMR day and we do not have the answer to this question.</p>
           <p>There are some further issues stem from this – for example, how will an intermediary record a case where, after discussion, the lender has accepted it, but outside their ‘expected criteria’?
 What will the lender give the intermediary to show they were happy with this case?</p>
           <p>So, <span style="color:#0BAD14"><strong><em>a plea to the lender fraternity: can you please start talking to each other about this and come up with a simple, industry view and ideally, a standard format for publishing your criteria?</em></strong></span> It’s not much to ask.</p>
-          <p>Stephen Smith is director of housing and external affairs at Legal &amp; General</p>
+          <p>From <a href="http://www.mortgagesolutions.co.uk/news/the-mortgage-market-s-big-unanswered-question-l-g/">The mortgage market’s big unanswered question…</a>, a post by Stephen Smith, director of housing and external affairs at Legal &amp; General.</p>
         </blockquote>
       </div>
       <div class="four wide right floated column">